SaturniNovaDev/Semafix/README.md

 ### What purpose does it serve?

-Semafix was made by @PeterSaturniVega to help drivers save time and patience when dealing with empty lanes on intersections, instead of having to wait decent amounts of time when a lane is empty, or when a lane has too many vehicles.
+Semafix was made by [Peter Vega](https://github.com/SaturniNovaDev) to help drivers save time and patience when dealing with empty lanes on intersections, instead of having to wait decent amounts of time when a lane is empty, or when a lane has too many vehicles.